nickmendezFlatiron/Signals/README.md

 ### 2. Main Display

-  i.
-The Main Display lists all relevant data for the selected stock, formally known as a stock quote.
-Select a stock by clicking on it in either the Search Results list or Watchlist in the Toolbox display area. ii.
-Change charts by clicking on the top left corner of the chart, where the ticker is displayed, and enter the ticker indicated in section 2 next to Symbol. iii.
-The chart widget allows the user to technically analyze stock price action and plan trades through multiple indicators and timeframes iiii.
-The Watchlist button allows a user to build a stock watchlist.
+  - The Main Display lists all relevant data for the selected stock, formally known as a stock quote.
+Select a stock by clicking on it in either the Search Results list or Watchlist in the Toolbox display area.
+  - Change charts by clicking on the top left corner of the chart, where the ticker is displayed, and enter the ticker indicated in section 2 next to Symbol.
+  - The chart widget allows the user to technically analyze stock price action and plan trades through multiple indicators and timeframes
+  - The Watchlist button allows a user to build a stock watchlist.
 The watchlist is stored in the localhost database "watchlist".
 The watchlist button is highlighted blue when the stock is added to the Watchlist.
-There is no limit to how many stocks a user can watch iiiii.
-The Buy/Sell dropdown allows you to execute simulated stock trades.
+There is no limit to how many stocks a user can watch
+  - The Buy/Sell dropdown allows you to execute simulated stock trades.
 Enter a quantity , select either "buy" or "sell" from the dropdown, and hit the "enter" button to execute the trade.

 ### 3. Toolbox Display
   - This area is where the information from the selected Toolbox tool is displayed.
 This area is automatically populated with a list of the top 5 search results whenever a user runs a new stock search.